 Windermere

-Whether you arrive in the summer or the winter, Queen Adelaide’s Hill in Windermere is spectacular.
-You don’t have to put in too much effort for a beautiful view, and there is parking at the bottom of the hill so that you can walk up to see the view.
+Whether you arrive in summer or winter, Queen Adelaide’s Hill in Windermere is spectacular.
+You don’t have to put in too much effort to enjoy a beautiful view, and there is parking at the bottom of the hill so you can walk up to see the scene.

 Millerground